Calculating the vinyl siding cost per square foot with a sample panel and measuring tape.

 To get a rough idea of material costs, start by measuring your home’s exterior walls.
 Use a tape measure to find the length and height of each wall, then multiply those numbers to get the square footage.
 Add the sections together for a total, subtracting the area of windows and doors for a more precise number.
 You can then estimate the cost by multiplying this square footage by the cost per square foot for your chosen vinyl siding.
 This calculation gives you a solid baseline to use when reviewing professional quotes.

-Understand Your Contractor’s Quote
+How to Read and Understand Your Quote

 When you’re ready for professional input, always get price estimates from at least three different contractors.
 This helps you understand the fair market rate in the Puget Sound area.
 A detailed quote should clearly separate material and labor costs.
 Remember, labor can be up to half of your total project cost, so it’s a major factor.
 A trustworthy contractor provides a line-by-line breakdown, so you can compare quotes accurately and know what you’re paying for when you invest in new residential siding.